 When to use SPF flattening

-Learn when SPF flattening may help, when it creates more risk than value, and what to review before using it.
+Learn when SPF flattening may help, when it creates more operational risk than value, and what to review before using it in production.

 When flattening may make sense